aeronabrahan/Healthcare-Analysis/README.md

 3. Compare hospital and insurer performance
 4. Discover admission and treatment patterns across the U.S.
 5. Provide data-driven insights to healthcare stakeholders

 ---

+## Key Questions

+This healthcare dashboard was designed to answer the following questions:

+1. What are the most common age groups, genders, and blood types among patients?
+Are certain groups being admitted more often than others?

+2. Which medical conditions are diagnosed the most, and do they affect certain groups of people more than others?

+3. How long do patients typically stay in the hospital for different conditions?
+Does this vary depending on the hospital or type of admission (emergency, urgent, or planned)?

+4. How much does treatment usually cost for each condition?
+Are there big differences in costs between hospitals or insurance providers?

+5. Which hospitals are treating the most patients, and how do they compare in terms of patient outcomes, like test results?

+6. What medications are most often prescribed for each condition?
+Are they being used consistently across hospitals?

+7. How are patients admitted – mostly through emergency, urgent, or planned admissions – and how does that impact the length of stay or treatment costs?

+8. Which insurance companies are covering the most patients, and how does that relate to treatment costs and patient outcomes?

+9. Where are the hospitals located, and are there any regional differences in health conditions, treatment quality, or billing amounts?

+---